 This 4-year project will help design a pilot results-based financing (RBF) scheme with Georgian policy-makers and programme managers, examine its impact and cost effectiveness and give further evidence to RBF and TB programming around the globe.

-Find out more about Results4TB
+find out more about Result 4TB

 Verbal Autopsy with Participatory Action Research (VAPAR)